 Year Ended December 31,

-2019 2020 2021
+2020 2020 2022

 RMB % RMB % RMB US\$ %

-(in thousands, except for percentages)
+(in thousands, e xcept for perc entages)

-Provision for receivables and other assets 2,283,126 25.8 1,641,362 44.5 (151,817) (23,823) (9.2)
+Expected credit loss for receivables and other assets 1,621,362 44.0 (151,817) (9.2) (221,121) (32,060) (38.3)

-Impairment loss from long-lived assets
+Impairment loss from other assets

 The Group reviews the impairment for long-lived assets in accordance with authoritative guidance for impairment or disposal of long-lived assets.
 Long-lived assets are reviewed for events or changes in circumstances, which indicate that their carrying value may not be recoverable.
-Long-lived assets are reported at the lower of carrying amount or fair value less cost to sell.
-The Group recorded the impairment loss from long-lived assets in 2021, mainly due to its plan to significantly downsize its Wanlimu Kids Clubs business.
+Long-lived assets are reported at the lower of carrying amount or fair value less cost to sell for long-lived assets held for sales, or at the lower of carrying amount or fair value for long-lived assets held for use.
+The Group recorded the impairment loss from other assets in 2022, mainly due to the winding down of its Wanlimu Kids Clubs business and QD Food business.